 Other Steps to Secure Your Privacy Online

 Taking time to review your privacy settings is a good idea to keep your information secure.
 Remember, Instagram changes their privacy policies periodically.
 It can be a good idea to go over your privacy settings on a regular basis to ensure the app uses your posts and activity only in the way you want.
+You can also permanently delete your Instagram account, if you want.

 While updating your privacy preferences is a good way to keep your information in Instagram secure, you likely spend much of your time online in other apps and on websites where your information may not be so secure.
 Using a Virtual Private Network (VPN) can safeguard your privacy online, without sacrificing convenience or speed as you surf.